-You’ve arrived in Siem Reap, found your way around and possibly even chosen a place to live (if not, our guide to finding long term accommodation can help you).
-For families newly arrived in Siem Reap, finding a school is next on the to-do list.
-The city has seen many new schools for expat children opening in recent years, giving parents plenty of options, from pre-school to high school, and everything in between.
-Unless your child can attend a Khmer school with lessons delivered in Khmer, you’re very likely to be looking at a private, international school.
+You’ve arrived in Siem Reap, found your way around, and possibly even chosen a place to live (if not, our guide to finding long term accommodation can help you).
+For families newly arrived in Siem Reap, finding a school is next on the to-do list, especially if you’re looking for international schools.

-For parents contemplating the school system for the first time, consider the type of school you’d like your children to attend.
-Which languages will lessons be taught in?
-Which curriculum might suit your child best?
-Will you be staying in Siem Reap long-term or might you return to the school system in your home country?
-Practical considerations such as the distance of the school run, finishing times, after school arrangements and the cost of school fees, will all play a part in your final decision.
+For parents who are contemplating the school system for the first time, it’s important to consider the type of school you’d like your children to attend.
+Take into account the languages in which lessons will be taught and which curriculum might suit your child best.
+Also, consider whether you will be staying in Siem Reap long-term or if there’s a possibility of returning to the school system in your home country.

-Be sure to take a look around the school of your choice, and feel free to ask questions about class sizes, curriculum, teaching methods, facilities and after school activities.
-A tour or open day will give you the feel for a typical school day, and the opportunity to see children engaging in lessons or play times.
-Other points to check out include; details of school lunches, bus or other school transport, finish time and uniform requirements.
-Try and view a couple of schools for comparison.
-Personal recommendations can be helpful when deciding on a school but it’s important to remember that everyone has different experiences.
-What’s right for one family may not be ideal for yours.
+It is recommended to visit the schools and ask questions about class sizes, curriculum, teaching methods, facilities, and after-school activities.
+Taking a tour or attending an open day will give you a sense of a typical school day and the opportunity to observe children engaging in lessons or playtime.
+Additionally, inquire about school lunches, bus or other transportation options, finish times, and uniform requirements.
+It’s beneficial to view multiple schools for comparison.
+While personal recommendations can be helpful, it’s important to remember that everyone has different experiences, and what works for one family may not be ideal for yours.

 Pre-school, Primary and High School